-ROCK-Regeneration and Optimisation of Cultural heritage in creative and Knowledge cities, Horizon 2020 Innovative Action (SC5-21 Cultural Heritage as a Driver for Sustainable Growth), 2017-2019.
+ROCK-Regeneration and Optimisation of Cultural heritage in creative and Knowledge cities, a Horizon 2020 Innovation Action (SC5-21 Cultural Heritage as a Driver for Sustainable Growth) running from 2017 to 2020.

 To that aim, ROCK brings together a unique consortium including 10 cities (Bologna as project leader, Lisbon, Skopje, Lyon, Turin, Liverpool, Athens, Vilnius, Cluj-Napoca and Eindhoven), 2 city networks (Eurocities and ICLEI), 7 Universities, business associations and technological firms.